andy-sukowski/andy.sb/content/_index.md

 This webpage is still in progress.
 But you can have a look at [this post][1], which I’ve basically just created to test some features and tweak the theme according to my personal preferences.
-My goal is to slightly adjust the colors of the [hello-friend][2] theme to match the Gruvbox Material color scheme.
+And here's a function to look at.

 ```c
 /* check against previous primes */